Dutch Oven Sourdough Bread

 - Once baked, carefully remove the bread from the Dutch oven and place it on a wire rack to cool completely.
 Allow the bread to cool for at least 1 hour before slicing.

 Looking for more Bread Recipes?
-Check out our favorites:
+Check out our favorites on our BREAD PAGE.

 Don’t be scared of sourdough bread, just do it!